4est-is-Forrest/square-iron/content/docs/Inbox Common Module/imports-and-constants.md

 [**Fuzzywuzzy**](https://pypi.org/project/fuzzywuzzy/0.3.0/) is a useful library that offers a variety of string comparison methods and is used in this module's spellcheck function.

-Connectors is a crucial module I created for this environment.
+[Connectors](/docs/connectors/) is a crucial module I created for this environment.

-**Regex** is used to parse the arguments inserted into emai
+**Regex** is used to parse the arguments inserted into an email's subject line.
+See [Syntax ](http:///docs/email-toolset/#syntax)for details on these arguments.

 <hr />